-I’m the Event Manager for the International Forum and am responsible for the logistics, management and delivery of the Forum.
+I’m the Event Manager for the International Forum and am responsible for the logistics, management and delivery of the event.

-I joined the BMJ in 2009 and Copenhagen will be my 12th International Forum.
-I work closely with the venue, our suppliers and the teams on-site to ensure everything runs as smoothly as possible and am usually found behind the scenes problem-solving.
+I joined the BMJ in 2009 and have worked on 11 International Forums so far.
+I work closely with venues, our suppliers and the teams on-site to ensure everything runs as smoothly as possible and am usually found behind the scenes problem-solving.

 Head of Events